 Entrepreneurs: Gaston Blanchet and Jesse Potash

-Trunkster is the smart luggage suitcase attempting to disrupt the luggage industry.
-The Trunkster’s key features include zipperless entry, USB charging with a removable battery, a built-in scale and GPS location tracking through the Trunkster app.
+The smart luggage suitcase Trunkster is attempting to disrupt the luggage industry.
+The Trunkster’s key features include a built-in scale, USB charging with a removable battery, zipperless entry, and GPS location tracking through the Trunkster app.

 The company was back founded in 2014 by Jesse Potash and Gaston Blanchett.
-In 2015, the duo introduced Trunkster to the world through crowdfunding campaigns on IndieGogo and Kickstarter.
+In 2015, crowdfunding campaigns on IndieGogo and Kickstarter were created by Trunkster.

 Status: OUT OF BUSINESS